toadstorm/MOPS/README.md

 **Option 1: Plugin (17.5+ only)**
 For those of you running Houdini 17.5 or later, you have an option for a much easier install.
 Simply create a folder inside your Houdini preferences directory (where the houdini.env typically is) called "packages", and place the MOPS.json file from the MOPs download into that folder.
-Then edit MOPS.json and change the "MOPS" variable to match the install path (the directory that contains "otls", "scripts", and so on).
+Then edit MOPS.json and change the "MOPS" variable to match the install path (this project's directory, which contains "otls", "scripts", and so on).
 That's it!

+> Note for MacOS users: Houdini preferences directory you can find it in ` ~/Library/Preferences/houdini`

 **Option 2: Edit Houdini.env**
 You need to add the MOPS root directory to your Houdini environment file.
 For more information about the Houdini environment file, see [this help link](https://www.sidefx.com/docs/houdini/basics/config_env.html#setting-environment-variables).